Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 <a id="fig-identity-manager"></a>
 ![GREENGAGE participant's identify manager](./assets/me-greengage-snapshot.png)

 2. They had to complete a [PRE Impact evaluation questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdoNRTWPRb0emYWLAiXn4swOLFLRw41nqXQ4h5gKYnDaaUIcQ/viewform?usp=preview) as the one shown below.
-Its [PDF printout](./assets/GREENGAGE - MASTER COPY PRE Impact Questionnaire (CO participants) ENGLISH - Google Forms.pdf) showcases how volunteers in a CS campaign held within GREENGAGE are questionned about environmental, political, scientific and social impact perception before they take part in a thematic co-exploration.
+Its [PDF printout](./assets/GREENGAGE%20-%20MASTER%20COPY%20PRE%20Impact%20Questionnaire%20%28CO%20participants%29%20ENGLISH%20-%20Google%20Forms.pdf) showcases how volunteers in a CS campaign held within GREENGAGE are questionned about environmental, political, scientific and social impact perception before they take part in a thematic co-exploration.

 <a id="fig-pre-impact-questionnaire"></a>
 ![GREENGAGE's volunteers' PRE Impact Evaluation questionnaire](./assets/PRE-impact-questionnaire.png)